adamskristy/PostmanReports/README.md

 # PostmanReports
-A repo testing github action to write test reports using newman
+A repo testing github actions to write test reports using newman

+Tutorial from Test Automation Univeristy 'API Test Automation with Postman'.